 - Conducted a ground scintillometer survey over an area of 3.3 kilometres by 2 kilometres which identified the size and strength of uranium anomalism associated with the magnetic trend. - Discovered six uranium mineralized outcrops areas in an area of 1400 metres by 600 metres where less than 5% of bedrock outcrops through thin soil cover.
 Spectrometer assays from rocks at these localities above 0.05% e U3O8 ranged from 0.06% eU3O8 to 8.04% e U3O8 and averaged 1.48% eU3O8. - At one of the six outcrop areas, 11 channel samples were taken with a rock saw across an area of 16 metres by 8 metres.
 Samples assayed above 0.08% U3O8 ranged from 0.08% U3O8 to 1.85% U3O8 and averaged 0.75% U3O8.
 An application has been submitted to the relevant Swedish authorities to drill test the strongly mineralized outcrop and its interpreted extensions beneath the glacial soil cover. - Found historic records from the Swedish Geological Survey (SGU) which describes a uranium mineralized boulder field covering 15 metres by 10 metres where 4 boulders assayed from 6% U3O8 to 31% U3O8.
+In

-In 1984, the SGU drilled 32 shallow holes into the lowest glacial soil horizon ("deep till") over this boulder field.
-Assays from these samples averaged 47ppm U3O8.
+1984, the SGU drilled 32 shallow holes into the lowest glacial soil horizon ("deep till") over this boulder field.
+Assays from these samples averaged 47ppm U_3O_8 .
 The uranium anomalous area remains open in all directions and has never been diamond drill tested.

 Långtjärn is one of 29 project areas Mawson has identified within an area of 8 kilometres by 7 kilometres in the Hotagen district, all in close proximity to our Kläppibäcken Indicated Resource.
 The high uranium grades discovered in outcrop and boulders at Långtjärn with the associated magnetic anomaly provide a strong drill-ready target.
-Mawson's field crews have been very successful over the summer season in identifying many high quality targets for follow up.
+Långtjärn is one of many projects that remains for follow up in the Hotagen mining district.